GonzoReal/Gonzalo_Aguilar_Projects/README.md

 C6, Arcitys, Clayster, Abezy, Simp, and Scump have all earned more than a milion dollars playing videgames specifcally in Call of Duty, So the next time you tell your kid to stop playing video games remeber that he/she can have a comfortable living.

-Ian porter known as C6 in game is the 1# console player by earnings in the last 30 days
+Ian porter known as **C6** in game is the **1# console player by earnings in the last 30 days**
 ![this is an image](Dashboard 2-13.pdf)
 should C6 worry about the runner up Alec Sanderson know as Arcitys taking his crown?
 Looking at the highest paid game and percent of total says otherwise.

+### The Outlier

+Arcitys earned **487,500.00** in his highest payout game contributing to **40%** of his total earnings compared to

+C6 highest payout **353,000.00** contributing to only 25% of his total earnings

+The #6 rank player Seth Amber know as Scump in game, highest payout is **261,000.00** contributing to only **22%** slithering his way to the top of the ranking.